heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graphs in Graph RAG.md

 **KG-RAG, or GraphRAG**
 ```
-There are mainly two types of GraphRAG works.
+Based on the granularity of KGs, we classify the Graph RAG works into the following two types.
+1. Works that use Coarse-grained KG
-1. First construct a KG based on input documents, then query or summerize on the KG.
-These works require KG construction.
+* These works first construct a KG based on input documents, then query or summerize on the KG.
+They usually require KG construction.
-Note: The definitions of nodes and edges of "KG" vary in different works.
-The nodes may be entities, nouns, document metadata, or document chunk summary; while the edges may be the semantic relations bewteen the nodes, or self-defined relations such as "appeared in the same document".
+* Note: The definitions of nodes and edges of "KG" vary in different works.
+The nodes may be entities, nouns, document metadata, or document chunk summary; while the edges may be the semantic relations bewteen the nodes, or self-defined relations such as "co-occurrence in the same document chunk" or "appeared in the same document".
+2. Works that use Fine-grained KG
-2. Query or Reasoning on predifinded graph (usually as input).
-These works do not require KG construction.
+* These works conduct query or reasoning on predifinded graph (usually as input).
+They do not require KG construction.
 ```
 **(1) Overview**
 1. LEGO-GraphRAG: Modularizing Graph-based Retrieval-Augmented Generation for Design Space Exploration (VLDB 2025) [[Paper](https://vldb.org/pvldb/volumes/18/paper/LEGO-GraphRAG%3A%20Modularizing%20Graph-based%20Retrieval-Augmented%20Generation%20for%20Design%20Space%20Exploration)] 🌟
 2. Graph Retrieval-Augmented Generation: A Survey (Arxiv 2024 Aug) [[Paper](https://arxiv.org/pdf/2408.08921)]

-**(2) Coarsed-grained KG**
+**(2) Coarse-grained KG**

 1. A good work for beginners: Convert any Corpus of Text into a Graph of Knowledge [[Github](https://github.com/rahulnyk/knowledge_graph)] 🔥🔥🔥
 2. **GraphRAG (Microsoft)**: From Local to Global: A Graph RAG Approach to Query-Focused Summarization (Arxiv 2024) [[Paper](https://arxiv.org/pdf/2404.16130)] [[GitHub](https://github.com/microsoft/graphrag)]